epklein/epklein.github.io/_books/how-to-win-friends-and-influence-people.md

 ---
 title: How to Win Friends and Influence People
 author: Dale Carnegie
+date_read: 1982
 permalink: /book/how-to-win-friends-and-influence-people
 ---

-*[How to Win Friends and Influence People](https://www.goodreads.com/book/show/4865.How_to_Win_Friends_and_Influence_People)*, written by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), is one of my preferred books; One that I highly recommend everyone reading.
-I already read it twice and probably it is time to read it again.
+*[How to Win Friends and Influence People](https://www.goodreads.com/book/show/4865.How_to_Win_Friends_and_Influence_People)*, written by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), is one of my favorite books; One that I highly recommend everyone reading.
+I already read it twice and it is always worth reading it again.

+A must read for people that want to develop better personal and professional relationships.
+It is one of the best-selling books of all time, first published almost a century ago, but it is still a relevant reading about influence.

 It is a great lesson about relationships, [influence](/tags#influence) and, why not, [leadership](/leadership).
 Why?
 Because leadership is all about influencing other people.
 And I think Carnegie's lessons are really inspiring.